City of Industry, California

-City of Industry is a city in the San Gabriel Valley, in eastern Los Angeles County, California, United States.
-The city is almost entirely industrial, containing over 3,000 businesses employing 67,000 people, with only 264 residents as of the 2020 census, making it the third least populous city in the state.
+The City of Industry is a city in the San Gabriel Valley in eastern Los Angeles County, California, United States.
+It is almost entirely industrial, containing over 3,000 businesses employing 67,000 people, with only 264 residents as of the 2020 census, making it the third least populous city in the state.
 It was incorporated on June 18, 1957, and has become the economic hub for the San Gabriel Valley.